Networking hardware

 Networking hardware, also known as network equipment or computer networking devices, are electronic devices that are required for communication and interaction between devices on a computer network.
 Specifically, they mediate data transmission in a computer network.
-Units which are the last receiver or generate data are called hosts, end systems or data terminal equipment.
+Units that are the last receiver or generate data are called hosts, end systems or data terminal equipment.

 Range

 Networking devices include a broad range of equipment classified as core network components that interconnect other network components, hybrid components that can be found in the core or border of a network, and hardware or software components that typically sit on the connection point of different networks.

 One of the most common types of networking hardware today is a copper-based Ethernet adapter, which is a standard inclusion on most modern computer systems.
 Wireless networking has become increasingly popular, especially for portable and handheld devices.

 Other networking hardware used in computers includes data center equipment (such as file servers, database servers and storage areas), network services (such as DNS, DHCP, email, etc.) as well as devices which assure content delivery.

 Taking a wider view, mobile phones, tablet computers and devices associated with the internet of things may also be considered networking hardware.
 As technology advances and IP-based networks are integrated into building infrastructure and household utilities, network hardware will become an ambiguous term owing to the vastly increasing number of network-capable endpoints.